wvlet/wvlet/website/blog/2024-12-30-release-2024-9/index.md

 ---
 slug: release-2024-9
-title: 'Redesigning 50-Year-Old SQL for Modern Data Analytics'
+title: 'Wvlet: Redesigning 50-Year-Old SQL for Modern Data Analytics'
 authors: [xerial]
 tags: [tech, release]
 ---

-We are excited to announce the release of Wvlet version [2024.9](https://github.com/wvlet/wvlet/milestone/11), an open-source flow-style query language designed to help users to write efficient queries for SQL engines.
-You can try Wvlet directly in your web browser at [Wvlet Playground](https://wvlet.org/wvlet/playground/).
-The source code is available on [GitHub](https://github.com/wvlet/wvlet).
+We are excited to announce the release of Wvlet version [2024.9](https://github.com/wvlet/wvlet/milestone/11), an open-source flow-style query language designed to help users to write efficient queries for SQL engines. you can try Wvlet, pronounced as _weave-let_, directly in your web browser at [Wvlet Playground](https://wvlet.org/wvlet/playground/).
+The source code of Wvlet compiler is available on [GitHub](https://github.com/wvlet/wvlet).

 <!-- truncate -->

 ## Why Wvlet?

 At Treasure Data, we process over 3 million SQL queries daily.
-Managing this volume of queries and helping users (or LLM) write efficient queries presents several challenges.
+Managing this volume of queries and helping users (including LLM) write efficient queries presents significant challenges.

-The first challenge was that the syntactic order of SQL does not match the actual data flow.
-This discrepancy makes debugging complex and deeply nested queries difficult, even for SQL experts. _[A Critique of Modern SQL And A Proposal Towards A Simple and Expressive Query Language (CIDR '24)](https://www.cidrdb.org/cidr2024/papers/p48-neumann.pdf)_ highlights this issue intuitively:
+The primary challenges lies in SQL's syntax: its syntactic order doesn't match the actual data flow.
+This mismatch makes debugging complex and deeply nested queries difficult, even for SQL experts. _[A Critique of Modern SQL And A Proposal Towards A Simple and Expressive Query Language (CIDR '24)](https://www.cidrdb.org/cidr2024/papers/p48-neumann.pdf)_ highlights this issue clearly:

 <center>
 ![semantic-order](./sql-semantic-order.png)
 </center>

-Another challenge is that the SQL standard (e.g., SQL-92) covers only a small area and lacks essential software engineering features for managing multiple queries, including:
+Additionally, the SQL standard (e.g., SQL-92) is limited in scope and lacks essential software engineering features for managing multiple queries, including:
 - No built-in support for reusing and generating queries.
 - No extension point for multi-query optimization, such as incremental processing and pipeline execution like dbt.
 - No built-in debugging or testing capabilities.

-These challenges have arisen because SQL, designed in the 1970s, is now widely used for data analytics beyond its original scope.
-Wvlet is designed to address these challenges by modernizing [50-year-old SQL](https://dl.acm.org/doi/10.1145/3649887) to be more intuitive and functional, incorporating the best practices of software engineering.
+These limitations stem from SQL, born in the 1970s, not designed for today's complex data analytics needs.
+Wvlet adresses these challenges by modernizing [50-year-old SQL](https://dl.acm.org/doi/10.1145/3649887), making it more intuitive and functional while incorporating software engineering best practices.

 ## What's the current state of Wvlet?